yceruto/micro-symfony/README.md

 $ php index.php cache:clear
 ```

+> [!NOTE]
+> The `MicroKernelTrait` optional capabilities were implemented in Symfony 7.2, so you can remove this package
+> from your dependencies after upgrading accordingly.

 ## Server-Sent Event (SSE) Improvements

 This package provides utilities to enhance working with server-sent events (SSE) in Symfony applications.